andreaskatis/cgc-synthesized-fuzzers/Basic_Messaging/README.md

 1. Whenever one logs into an account, all unread messages are displayed.
 If the number of unread messages exceeds 255, the application crashes.

 ## Fuzzer information
 The fuzzer sends 106 ints, which the relay then converts into a readable expression for the application.
-Two ints are used as command inputs (main and user), one int is used to limit the length of the string, 100 ints are used to represent the chars of said string, two ints are used as index pointers, and one int is used as a message id.
+The use and expected ranges for the generated ints are as follows:

+    Variable Name       Usage               Expected Range
+    test

 Due to the range of possible usernames, the relay keeps an array of used usernames to refer to when in the process of interacting with the application.